PBI Success Story: From successful physician to serving time in jail

 I was lucky.
 I served less time than I expected before being released to a halfway house, where I worked for minimum wage so I could go home on weekends to see my daughter.
 I was lucky, too, if you can call it that, when I was called before the medical board.
 The board only took away my license for six months and told me I had to take two classes in professional ethics.

-I enrolled at PBI Education, which is one of the best things I ever did.
+I enrolled in an ethics course with PBI Education, which is one of the best things I ever did.
 It was an enormous relief to hear from other physicians, who had made serious mistakes.
 At least I knew I wasn’t the only one in the world to make such bad decisions.
 And the work I did in the PBI class helped me prepare for my second appearance before the board.

 I went into that meeting humbled by what I had done, rather than angry about what the board had done to me.
 I had learned that my practice was my responsibility and that I had to accept the consequences of what I had allowed to happen.
 If I had understood what was at stake and done more early on, perhaps I could have avoided the problems that overwhelmed me.
 But once I was facing felony charges, the time for holding others accountable was long past.